 The rest of the story is far better known.
 Houdini became THE magician, and his name became the synonym for a stunt performer and escape artist.
 His legacy serves as the image of the early 20th-century magician, and he introduced this trade to modern pop culture.
 But it was not only his fancy name, smart locks he would open with a key hidden in his mouth, or boxes with double walls that made him famous.

 Harry Houdini was an extremely skilled entertainer.
 In Europe, he challenged local police to hold him shackled in custody – it is probably easy to guess that even the authorities could not have him.
 And when he was to vanish things – he couldn’t help but choose something as spectacular as an elephant.

 Houdini was also a keeper of the trade secrets, keen to sue other magicians for copyright abuse but also ready to unmask fake magicians – spiritualists – among the ‘real’ ones.

 He also, to some extent, leaked secrets of the trade.
 But his own disappearing act remains a secret.
 Having officially died from appendicitis, he is rumored to receive a few fatal blows to his abdomen by a student who challenged him.
 He insisted that he believed in the Bible miracles and wanted to check his supernatural stamina, and started to punch him right away.
-Houdini, as he claimed, was unprepared to stand such an assault.
+Harry Houdini, as he claimed, was unprepared to stand such an assault.
 He spent two days in pain, reportedly fainted on stage, and some time later died in hospital.

 There is little evidence that this event really occurred, and even if it did, it couldn’t have much to do with appendicitis itself.
 But that’s stage performing: creating myths to seem more sophisticated.